Shawn-Nichol/AndroidKotlinGuide/ArchitectureComponents/LiveData.md

 }
 ```
 Transformation.switchmap()
-Similar to map(), applies a function to the value stored in the LiveData object and unwraps and dispatches the resul downstream.
+Similar to map(), applies a function to the value stored in the LiveData object and unwraps and dispatches the result downstream.
 The function passed to switchMap() must return a LiveData object, as illustrated by the following examp.e.

 ```
 private fun getUser(id: Sttring): LiveData<User> {